Boston

 INTERNET AUCTIONS:

-BUYING AND SELLING ON EBAY (6 hours)
+BUYING AND SELLING ON EBAY (6-9 hours)

-sales, managing auctions, handling payment and shipping, and dealing
+handling payment and shipping, and dealing with nonresponsive buyers.
+An important

-in the self-policing community-building feedback system of Ebay.
+focus will be participating in the self-policing community-building feedback system

-See Tracy's Ebay Training Guide (with articles on Ebay buying and selling)
+See Tracy's Ebay Training Guide (with articles on Ebay buying and selling).

-INTRODUCTION TO ADOBE PHOTOSHOP FOR
+INTRODUCTION TO ADOBE PHOTOSHOPFOR

 THE P.C.
 (8 hours)